codefeathers/up-serve/README.md

 You will need to have [_node JS_](https://nodejs.org) and [_nginx_](https://nginx.org) installed.

-> ⚠️ ❌ You have been warned that `up` is still in development.
-If you intend to install it for development, follow these instructions:
+If you intend to install up for development, follow these instructions:

 `git clone https://github.com/codefeathers/up-serve`